dakshshah96/currency-app/README.md

 ## Thanks

-A list of resources available freely on the internet without which this project wouldn't be possible.
+Here's a list of awesome resources available freely on the internet without which this project wouldn't be possible:

+* [Fixer.io](http://fixer.io/) is a free JSON API for current and historical foreign exchange rates published by the European Central Bank.
+Check out the [source code](https://github.com/hakanensari/fixer-io).

 ## Author